-This is a course designed for the student who has demonstrated the ability and interest in science above and beyond that which is offered in the regular Science 7 course.
-The students are given a life science base with an integration of chemistry, physics, and earth science.
-Concepts, which are found in common with other sciences, will be emphasized in themes covering topics on environmental interactions, systems and structures, energy and changes over time.
+This accelerated course is designed for the student who has demonstrated the ability and interest in science beyond what is offered in the regular Science 7 course.
+The course is based on life science with an integration of chemistry, physics and earth science.
+The concepts emphasized include environmental interactions, systems and structures, energy, and changes over time.
 Independent science research is a requirement of Honors Science.